-The Daughtrey Gallery of the Sage Center for the Arts presents at least four art exhibits of professional caliber each year.
+The Daughtrey Gallery of the Fine Arts Building presents at least four art exhibits of professional caliber each year.
 Near the end of each semester, there is also a juried student art competition.
 Student artwork is juried by an artist/educator from outside the Hillsdale College faculty.
 Cash awards are involved.
 Eligibility involves being enrolled in art courses during the current academic year.